 You’re in cheese and sausage country.
 Even so, there’s a surprisingly good variety of fare at American Family Field.
 And a lot of cheese and sausages.

-But my personal fave are still the sausages: bratwurst, hot dog, polish, Italian and (the hard to find and perhaps discontinued) Chorizo.
+But my personal fave are still the sausages: bratwurst, hot dog, polish and Italian.
 I tend to “eat for the cycle” and have one of each, then feel guilty watching the sausage race.
 The old-school brat, even with a change in vendors from Klement’s to Johnsonville, still delivers joy today.
 Have one with some sauerkraut and secret stadium sauce, as has been done at Brewers games for nearly 50 years, and let the happy wash over you.
 It’s one of my favorite dishes in all of baseball.

 Considering the team is named the Brewers, the park was originally named after a brewer, and the city has a great beer culture, you would expect this to be a beer haven.
 Alas, Miller so dominated the concessions for years, it was hard to find any local gems: you were likely drinking Miller or Leinenkugel’s.
 And the vendors’ offer is still limited to Miller (and Miller-owned brands including Blue Moon, Redd’s and Terrapin) or Leinie’s.